 Specialist facilities include:

 Many take the popular option of visiting the world famous Kruger National Park as part of their experience.
-We provide a seamless one day/ two night Kruger Safari with all transfers, food and luxury accommodation included.
+We provide a seamless one day/ two night Kruger Safari with all transfers, breakfast and dinners, and luxury accommodation included.

 What will I be doing?